When the Slave Boats Sailed East

 The Indian Ocean Slave Trade

-During this time there was also a voluntary migration of African’s as travelers and traders to countries in the east.
-India and Pakistan were major destinations for the African slaves who were favoured by the Maharajah’s, admiring their physical strength and loyalty, and who, continuously feuding with each other, needed protection.
-As well as soldiers or bodyguards they worked for the wealthy or colonial powers of the time as domestic slaves, concubines, agricultural workers, wet nurses.
-With the abolition of the slavery, came the end of this horrific mass forced movement of people.
+During this time there was also a voluntary migration of African’s as travelers and traders to countries around the peripheries of the Indian Ocean and further east.
+India and Pakistan were major destinations for African slaves who were favoured by the warring Maharajah’s, admiring their physical strength and loyalty, and who, continuously feuding with each other, needed protection.
+As well as soldiers or bodyguards African’s worked for the wealthy or colonial powers of the time as domestic slaves, concubines, agricultural workers, wet nurses.
+With the abolition of the slavery, came the end of this horrific mass forced movement of people around the mid-nineteenth century.

-Generally known throughout South Asia as Habshis, a word that derives from the Arabic word Habish or Ethiopia.
-But on a more local level they are known as Sheedi in Pakistan, Sidi in India and Kaffir (with no racist connotations) in Sri Lanka.
+Generally known throughout South Asia as Habshis, a word that derives from the Arabic word Habish, on a more local level they are known as Sheedi in Pakistan, Sidi in India and Kaffir (with no racist connotations) in Sri Lanka.
 Numbers vary depending on whom you ask and the lack of a recent and accurate census in either countries, has only led to the inaccurate estimates.
 But generally it is accepted that Pakistan has the largest population upwards of 50,000, followed by India with a loosely estimated population of around 25,000.
-Sri Lanka has one of the smallest with as little of a few thousand remaining.
-Yet what is fascinating in India about the history of Africans on the sub-continent, is the position of power that some were able to reach and it is well documented the influence African’s had in the politics of the country.
-The State of Bengal was even ruled by Ethiopians for three years before being defeated and several Princely State’s in Western India were controlled by African’s, descendants of which are still alive today.
+Sri Lanka has one of the smallest with as little of a thousand remaining.
+Yet what is fascinating in India about the history of Africans on the sub-continent, is the position of power that some were able to attain becoming powerful rulers in their own right.
+The State of Bengal was ruled by Ethiopians for three years before being defeated and two Princely State’s, Janjira and Sachin in Western India controlled hundreds of miles of coastline for centuries.
+Descendants of these dynasty’s still survive today.